Together

 3 min

-It is not the first time that Comín has been in trouble within Junts.
-The most controversial case so far had been that of management at the Council of the Republic, after an audit detected "irregular expenses" by the MEP.
-The provisional board of the Council reported "pressures" of a "verbal and written" nature by Comín to change the audit report which concluded that the expenses of his trip to Northern Catalonia were "unjustified".
-Comín also announced that he would file a lawsuit against Josep Miquel Arenas (Valtònyc), after the rapper accused him of having transferred money from the Council of the Republic to his bank account; and the former IT manager of the organization, Ferran Revilla, reported that he received "pressures" from the former minister to let him "divert donations".
+It is not the first time that Comín has been on the ropes within Junts.
+The most controversial case so far had been that of the management of the Consell de la República, after an audit detected "irregular expenses" by the MEP.
+The management board of the Consell denounced "verbal and written" "pressure" from Comín for him to change the audit report which concluded that the expenses of his trip to Northern Catalonia were "unjustified".
+Comín also announced that he would file a lawsuit against Josep Miquel Arenas (Valtònyc), after the rapper accused him of having transferred money from the Consell de la República to his bank account; and the former IT manager of the organization, Ferran Revilla, reported that he received "pressure" from the former minister to "divert donations".
 In the same vein, the MEP has threatened to take legal action against the former advisor who reported him to the European Parliament for physical and sexual harassment for defamation, also after the Eurochamber ruled in favor of the former Junts worker.

 stats